Financial Aid and Scholarships

 We understand that unexpected events occur in life that will cause a student to withdraw from classes at Colorado School of Mines.
 Federal regulation requires financial aid to be awarded under the assumption that a student will attend the institution for the entire period in which federal assistance was disbursed.
 The following policies will help you to understand the impact a withdrawal may have if you are receiving financial aid.
 The tuition and fees refund policy set by Mines is separate from the return calculation required by federal regulation.

 An official withdrawal will be recorded once the withdrawal process has been completed by the student.
-Students who withdraw from the University should come to the financial aid office before completing the withdrawal process to determine what effect this will have on their financial aid.
+Students who withdraw from the University should contact the financial aid office as part of the withdrawal process to determine what effect this will have on their financial aid.
 A withdrawal requires the financial aid office to determine how much of the federal, state and institutional financial aid the student has earned.
 Financial aid is not considered earned until the 60% point of the semester.
 The unearned portion will be returned to the program from which it came (i.e. student loans to the lender, Pell to the federal department of education, etc).
 Students need to be aware that they may owe Colorado School of Mines for unearned federal, state and/or institutional aid even if they are receiving a refund in tuition and fees.

 Federal regulations consider a student to be an unofficial withdrawal if the student receives all failing grades for the term.
 If the student has not completely withdrawn and has failed to earn a passing grade in at least one class for the term, Mines is required to determine whether the student established eligibility for financial aid by attending at least one class or participating in any Mines academic-related activity.
 An unofficial withdrawal calculation will be performed and funds returned to their respective federal, state and/or institutional aid programs if there is not documentation supporting the student's last day of attendance, or the documentation indicates the student stopped attending prior to the 60% point of the semester.